armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

 brief introduction to the "Broadway musical":  What makes it different from other art forms like a play or an opera?
 Where, when, and how did it originate?
 What makes it a uniquely American invention?
-What were some of the milestones in its development?
+What were some of the milestones in its development and who were the creative people responsible for them?

-(If you'd like me to give the talk at your organization, [contact me.](mailto:theater@armandofox.com))
+If you'd like me to give the talk at your organization, please [contact me,](mailto:theater@armandofox.com) I'm always happy to put this in front of interested audiences and I can provide references from prior presentations if needed!

-During the talk, I play excerpts from a number of musicals, and I've been asked to put together a list of filmed or recorded performances of those for which such recordings are available.
+During the talk, I play excerpts from a number of musicals, and I've put together a list of filmed or recorded performances of those for which they are available.

 The links to movies are to IMDb, but I recommend using [JustWatch](https://justwatch.com) to check which streaming service(s)